Chapter Nine: John Tayloe III Comes to Town

 After reviewing the opinions of Blagden and another mason, Thornton's colleagues voted not to make the changes Thornton wanted.
 He could no longer force the board to let the president decide.
 President Adams had told the board that he would always defer to their judgment.
 Thornton wrote a dissent to be placed in the board's proceedings.
 He didn't challenge Hadfield's take on the Corinthian order.
 Instead he warned that the mistake "can never be renewed or corrected after it is put up, but will remain, forever, a laughing stock to architects."(24)

-Redmond Purcell, the foreman of the carpenters who had been Hoban's partner in South Carolian and likely Ireland too, demanded that Hadfield make drawings for each element of the roof.
+His acting out as an author wronged did not prompt his colleagues to bow to his wishes and needs.
+However, his posturing resonated in a way that he probably didn't intend.
+His dissent made his dissatisfaction with Hadfield public knowledge.
+Once again, Hadfield began to have trouble with the men who worked for him.
+Redmond Purcell, the foreman of the carpenters at the Capitol, demanded that Hadfield make drawings for each element of the roof.
 When a drawing didn't come in time, Purcell told the board that the slave sawyers had to stop work.
-Idle slaves were an anathema, and those working as sawyers were paid a dime a day that they not their masters could keep.
+Idle slaves were an anathema, and those working as sawyers were paid a dime a day extra that they not their masters could keep.

 139. Payroll for slave sawyers |